alexanderbird/alexanderbird.software/src/content/present/cv.md

 - Introduce a feedback mechanism for the board to specify what data is needed in the recurring operational report.
-I established a report template and the regular practice of revising the template.
+I established a report template and the regular practice of revising the template
 - Distil operational reports and board goals into policy changes and research questions, driving action without infringing on the director's autonomy
 - Revise policy to direct the director and their staff on topics like